jagotu/BACIL/thesis_text/thesis_text.md

 >
 > On-stack replacement (OSR) is a technique used in Truffle to "break out" of the interpreter, transferring execution from interpreted to compiled code.
 Truffle supports OSR for both AST interpreters (i.e., ASTs with LoopNodes) and bytecode interpreters (i.e., nodes with dispatch loops).
 In either case, Truffle uses heuristics to detect when a long-running loop is being interpreted and can perform OSR to speed up execution.

-During our design phase, the OSR was still being worked on, being only introduced in Graal 21.3 released in October 2021.
+During our design phase, the OSR (NOTE: the OSR for bytecode interpreters, OSR for AST interpreters is quite old now) was still being worked on, being only introduced in Graal 21.3 released in October 2021.
 For that reason, our design isn't compatible with it - to support it, the whole execution state has to be stored in Truffle's frames, while we only use frames to pass/receive arguments and store the rest of the state in plain variables.
 However, moving this state into the frame should be the only major step necessary to support OSR.
 Because of the significance of OSR, if we were designing the runtime again, we'd definitely focus on supporting it.

 #### Instruction nodes